OKEx Exchange Review: Is this crypto derivatives one-stop-shop solid? (2022)

 How OKEx exchange fares when compared with the big dogs in the industry?

-Let’s make one thing clear: OKEx is one of the big dogs in the industry.
+Let’s make one thing clear: OKEx is one of the big bitcoin exchanges in the industry.

 They’re on a league of their own.
 It could be argued that they don’t even compete with Coinbase, Kraken, or the other classical exchanges that just trade crypto.